jiayuwaern/order-app/README.md

 ## Troubleshooting

+1. "Find the cloest restaurant" button is not working:
-1. Allow browser to use your location for the "find the cloest restaurant GeoLocation" feature;
+   Please allow browser to use your location for this feature;

-2. If you can not see the order status after checkout button, please make sure that your browser's setting of Insecure content is enabled.
+2. Can not see the order status after checkout
+   Please make sure that your browser's setting of Insecure content is enabled.
-   Please click [here](https://stackoverflow.com/questions/37387711/page-loaded-over-https-but-requested-an-insecure-xmlhttprequest-endpoint) to check the detail.
+   Click [here](https://stackoverflow.com/questions/37387711/page-loaded-over-https-but-requested-an-insecure-xmlhttprequest-endpoint) to check the detail.